DiarmuidHenry/Project-03/README.md

 1. *Create an adjacency matrix, containing the number of steps between all pairs of adjacent towns*

-The only direct data input for this was `counted_distances`, which is a Google Sheet with the distances between adjacent towns.
-For example, the value of the cell indexed $(41,47)$ is 13, as there **is** a direct path between $42$: Tipperary and $48$: Killarney, and the length of this path is $13$.
+The main data input for this was `counted_distances`, which is a Google Sheet with the distances between adjacent towns.
+For example, the value of the cell indexed $(41,47)$ is $13$, as there **is** a direct path between $42$: Tipperary and $48$: Killarney, and the length of this path is $13$.
 Here, it important to remember that indexing starts at $0$, hence the difference of $1$ between town number and corresponding index.
 (I later rename the vertices in the graph to fix this discrepency).
 The value in cell indexed $(6,8)$ is $0$, since ther **is not** a direct path between $7$: Strabane and $9$: Belfast that doesn't go through another town.

 Since `counted_distances` is symmetrical (the shortest distance from town A to town B is the same as from town B to town A), I actually only counted half of the entries and then created a symmetrical spreadsheet from that.
 This halved the amount of manual counting needed in order to set up the model.